-The COMPANY is currently administered by a Board of Directors, composed of seven directors; the internal articulation of the Board of Directors contemplates, pursuant to Article 2381 of the Italian Civil Code, the attribution of powers to the Chairman of the Board and two Managing Directors; the Chairman of the Board of Directors (hereinafter, also the "CEO"), the Company's employer, is also attributed the legal representation of the company.
-The system of powers is divided into (i) powers that grant representation in the name and on behalf of the Company, determining commitments to the outside world (proxies) and (ii) powers that grant individuals the authority to perform acts that produce effects within the Company and/or the authority to spend against third parties in respect of relationships already contracted by other proxies (proxies).
-Adequate publicity shall be given to such powers resulting from proxies and powers of attorney.
+The COMPANY is currently administered by a Board of Directors, composed of four directors; the internal articulation of the Board of Directors contemplates, pursuant to Article 2381 of the Civil Code, the assignment of proxies to the Chairman of the Board; the Chairman of the Board of Directors and Chief Executive Officer is also assigned the legal representation of the company.
+Management is conducted through a precise system of proxies, with powers exercisable by single or joint signature depending on the type (ordinary or extraordinary) and extent of the operation.
+As a result, only individuals with formal and specific powers can commit the COMPANY TO third parties.
+Adequate publicity is given to these powers, resulting from proxies and powers of attorney kept in the Administrative Department.

-The CEO is responsible for acting as a coordinator between the various corporate offices, as well as for representing the main interlocutor - on the external level - in relations with third parties.
+The Chief Executive Officer is responsible for acting as a coordinator between the various company Departments, as well as for representing the main interlocutor - externally - in relations with third parties.